 The issue of animal welfare has become a more significant consumer concern in the USA in recent years.
-Although there is hardly any legislation with regard to laying hen welfare, the producers' organisation United Egg Producers (UEP) has established voluntary guidelines to improve the welfare of laying hens.
+Although there is no federal legislation with regard to laying hen welfare, the producers' organisation United Egg Producers (UEP) has established voluntary guidelines to improve the welfare of laying hens.
 The guidelines include provisions for more space for layers in cages, conditions for moulting and standards for beak trimming.
 Within the UEP programme the birds have more space in the cage.
-The space allowance per bird is 432 cm for white layers.
+The space allowance per bird is 432 cm2 for white layers.
 White layers constitute 93% of the total layer population.
 Participating producers will be audited annually through an independent certification programme.
-At this point the market for alternative (non-cage) eggs in the USA is around 9% (IEC, 2016).
+At this point the market for alternative (non-cage) eggs in the USA is around 14% (IEC, 2018).
 Proposed federal legislation (2011 proposal) that would have set national standards for egg production in the USA were not accepted by the government.
 The proposal was to replace conventional cages by enriched cages (similar to EU standards), after a transition period of 15 to 18 years.
-The State of California has already additional legislation for the housing of layers.
+The State of California already has additional legislation for the housing of layers.
 Also some other states, with no significant production of eggs, have some kind of legislation with various effective dates.
-There is no federal legislation in the USA.
 In 2015 almost all major retailers, foodservice and food companies announced to purchase only cage-free shell egg and egg products by the year 2020 or 2025.
 This change in market demand is expected to increase the share of layers kept in enriched cage or non-cage systems to around 60% in 2025, although it is suggested that this transition might not happen on time.